 In general, avoid mixing different brands or types of oil.
 Oil manufacturers blend additives in their oils to meet certain specifications and performance requirements.

 Mixing different oils can interfere with the proper functioning of these additives and degrade lubricant performance.

-Consult your John Deere engine distributor or servicing dealer to obtain specific information and recommendations.
+Consult your John Deere dealer to obtain specific information and recommendations.

 DX,LUBMIX -19-18MAR96-1/1